“The Scraps Book: Notes from a Colorful Life“

 Her parents encouraged her to make things by hand.

 Growing up, Lois had a folding table set up by her dad where she did her work.
 When she moved away, she took her table with her.

 After Lois writes a story, she sketches a book dummy for her illustrations.

 Her art technique is collage, cutting scraps of paper and piecing them together like a puzzle.
 Sometimes she combines real objects that are close at hand with painted ones, and always with bright colors.
 Lois Ehlert believes she is an artist because “art chose me.”

-This story promotes creative components of curiosity, risk-taking, and creative problem solving.
+This book promotes creative components of creative process, creative person, curiosity, and inspiration.

 WHY I LIKE THIS BOOK: I like this book because Lois Ehlert invites readers into her creative life and inspires them to be creative in their own right.